How to define Events#

 1. Directly give them as a pandas MultiIndex with affected regions as the first level and affected sectors at the second.

 2. Give them as a list of regions affected, as well as a list of sectors affected.
-The resulting affected industries being the cartesian product of those two lists.
+The resulting affected industries being the Cartesian product of those two lists.

 Warning